You barely notice high churn on the way to $2m-$3m ARR. You are just growing so fast, and are so new.

 - Answer all tickets in < 5 minutes.
 Yes, it can be done.

-- Visit as many customers in person as you can.
+- Visit as many customers via Zoom and in-person as you can.
 You can’t visit the tiny ones, but at least visit all the bigger ones.
 The more you visit, the fewer that churn.
+Zoom isn’t the same as in-person, but it’s much better than not connecting directly.
+Try to do 6 customer Zooms a week.
+More here.

 - Do a weekly webinar for all prospects and customers — every week.
 This is another chance for folks to get their questions answered.